-* In 2000, Susan Taylor began volunteering in Bali, giving support to sick villagers and providing hospitality and administration training and employment to locals while operating a 5 Star Bed and Breakfast she had established in1999 under her former Indonesian Company.
+In 2000 Susan Taylor GCC’s Founder began volunteering in Bali, giving support to sick local villagers and through her former PT Indonesian Company began providing employment training in hospitality and administration and employment to the local villagers.

-* Global Children Care from Australia is a registered not-for-profit charitable incorporated association under the laws set down by the Department of Fair Trading, which are the Australian government body ruling charities throughout each State in Australia.
+Global Children Care from Australia is a registered not-for-profit charitable incorporated association under the laws set down by the Department of Fair Trading, which is the Australian government body ruling charities throughout each State in Australia.

 If you would like more detailed information, please email us at: Globalchildrencare@fastmail.fm